25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 18. Noble Edge Effect

-Why do we love Patagonia?
+Why do we love Patagonia so much?

 Example